Livingdead1989/livingdead1989.github.io/_projects/new-enterprise-into-the-jungle.md

 homepage: https://networkingdream.com

 description: >
-  A long-term project documenting my journey as Head of IT within a multi-site educational establishment, covering discovery, standardisation, technical debt reduction, infrastructure improvements, self-hosted services, and the day-to-day realities of managing ICT across a complex estate.
+  My journey as Head of IT, covering discovery, standardisation, technical debt reduction, infrastructure improvements, self-hosted services, and the realities of managing ICT across a complex estate.

 excerpt: >
   Taking over a multi-site educational ICT environment with no handover,